AILab-CVC/YOLO-World/README.md

 ## Updates

+`🔥[2024-2-3]:` We support the `Gradio` demo now in the repo and you can build the YOLO-World demo on your own device!
-`🔥[2024-2-1]:` We've released the code and weights of YOLO-World now!
+`[2024-2-1]:` We've released the code and weights of YOLO-World now!
 `[2024-2-1]:` We deploy the YOLO-World demo on [HuggingFace 🤗](https://huggingface.co/spaces/stevengrove/YOLO-World), you can try it now!
 `[2024-1-31]:` We are excited to launch **YOLO-World**, a cutting-edge real-time open-vocabulary object detector.